stackhpc/ansible-lustre/README.md

     - ... uid/gid on server

 This configuration follows Lustre's concepts/terminology very closely, although the use of Ansible makes it somewhat more user-friendly as for example uids can be looked up from usernames.

+Note that ansible will enforce that no nodemaps exist other than the ones it defines and the `default` nodemap, and that all parameters on those nodemaps match the ansible configuration, including client ranges and id maps.

 ## Users
 The demo users `andy` etc are defined for each client individually in `group_vars/client_net*.yml:users`.
 These users are created on the appropriate clients by `users.yml` which also creates the client1 users on the server to fake shared LDAP.
 While the lustre documentation specifically [states](http://doc.lustre.org/lustre_manual.xhtml#section_rh2_d4w_gk) that uid and gids are required to be the same "on all clients" this is not necessarily the case when clients are mounting isolated directories as here.